Tax Deduction For Medical Expenses

 How to claim?

-PAYE workers can claim medical expenses using a Med 1 form.
+PAYE workers can claim medical expenses using a Med 1 form or through the online portal.

 This can be printed off http://www.revenue.ie/en/tax/it/forms/med1.pdf or sent to you by phoning your local revenue office.
 Put ‘medical expenses’ into the search box and the form will be in the results.